jinzhongjia/codecompanion-tools.nvim/README.md

 ### Rule Manager

-Automatically detects and manages rule files for your project context in CodeCompanion chat buffers.
+Automatically detects and manages rule files for your project context in CodeCompanion chat buffers with sophisticated timing and caching.

-- **Pre-Submit Rule Updates**: Updates rule references **before** messages are sent to the LLM for optimal context
+- **Pre-Submit Rule Updates**: Updates rule references **before** messages are sent to the LLM using CodeCompanion's `prompt_decorator` system
 - **Automatic Rule Detection**: Automatically finds and includes relevant rule files (`.rules`, `.cursorrules`, `AGENT.md`, etc.) in your chat context
 - **Smart Context Management**: Only includes rules from directories containing files referenced in your chat
-- **Multiple Rule File Support**: Supports various common rule file formats used by different AI tools
+- **Multiple Rule File Support**: Supports 10+ common rule file formats used by different AI tools
-- **Cache Management**: Efficiently caches and updates rule references to minimize token usage
+- **Intelligent Caching**: Fingerprint-based caching system to avoid redundant processing
-- **Intelligent Path Extraction**: Extracts file paths from chat references, slash commands, and tool outputs
+- **Sophisticated Path Extraction**: Extracts file paths from chat references, slash commands, and tool outputs with customizable extraction functions

 ### Model Toggle